Messiah Foundation International: Expansion

 Messiah/Mehdi Foundation International has centres in Canada, the United States of America, the United Kingdom, Australia, India, Greece, Thailand, Taiwan, South Korea, Nepal, Japan, Bangladesh, and Pakistan.
 In association with their sister organisation, Kalki Avatar Foundation, the organisation has centres located in Sri Lanka and India, where they have been featured on television.
 Representatives of MFI often visit spiritualist expositions and programmes as well as hold events.

 Media

 MFI also puts out monthly newspapers.
-Their newspaper, 'Hatif-e-Mehdi' ('The Voice of Mehdi') is distributed in Urdu, English and Arabic and is authored by Shahi.
+Their newspaper, 'Hatif-e-Mehdi' ('The Voice of Mehdi') is distributed in Urdu, English, and Arabic and is authored by Shahi.
 Their literature is circulated worldwide.
-The organisation has received media attention largely for the cases against their members in India and Pakistan.
+The organisation has received media attention primarily for cases against its members in India and Pakistan.

 They have received attention for their activities in Sri Lanka and Canada.
 They launched free apps for Apple's iPhone, iPod Touch and iPad in September 2010.
 In June 2011, they launched the "Imam Mehdi" Application for the Android system.

 The MFI also has official YouTube channels.
 The MFI has an official blog and an official Twitter account.
 They are also on Facebook.